 Although you can never completely stop heat from escaping your house, homes with quality insulation are significantly more efficient.
 If you are considering upgrading your home’s insulation, find out what the benefits are, what constitutes high-quality insulation, and signs your house is suffering major heat loss.

 If you think your home is well-insulated because the attic’s insulation is sufficient—think again.
 Heat doesn’t just travel up, it moves in all directions.
 Attic insulation accounts for convection heat, which travels upward, but don’t be mistaken . . . you lose heat through your walls, windows, doors, and floors.

-Check all the susceptible areas of your home for heat loss to ensure it is properly insulated.
+Check your home's susceptible areas for heat loss to ensure it is properly insulated.
 You might find that your walls completely lack insulation and that your window frames allow a draft.
 Walls, windows, doors, and floors are the majority of your house.
-If you are only insulating your attic, you are losing heat through most of the square-footage making up your house.
+If you are only insulating your attic, you lose heat through most of the square footage of your house.